Skip to main content

 Try to ensure a solid mix of junior and senior staff are on the calls so the team can build rapport and develop a long-term relationship with the industry experts.

-Late-stage Due Diligence Best Practices
+Late-stage Investment Due Diligence Best Practices

 Once your firm has secured its position as a preferred buyer—i.e., you have appealed to the seller’s vision—it’s time to focus on any remaining deep-dive questions.